duncantl/RDAInfo/README.md

 ## Table of Contents of an R .rda File

-The purposse of this package are to be able to deal with large R data (rda) files created via a call to save() **without loading** the R objects but
+The purposes of this package are to be able to deal with large R data (rda) files created via a call to save() **without loading** the R objects but